About

 During her graduate studies in music therapy, Marcellé provided therapeutic music experiences under the supervision of Board-Certified Music Therapists (MT-BCs), working with NICU babies, Deaf and Hard-of-Hearing children, and at-promise teens.
 She also performed for pediatric patients through the Songs for Kids Foundation, deepening her belief in music’s ability to soothe, empower, and connect.
 At the same time, she worked as an Applied Behavior Analysis (ABA) therapist under the supervision of Board-Certified Behavior Analysts (BCBAs), supporting autistic children in communication and social development.
 Though she ultimately stepped away from therapy-providing roles, these experiences deepened her interest in the many ways people communicate—vocally, musically, behaviorally—and continue to shape her belief that music can support not just creativity, but connection.

 In addition to her work in education and therapy, Marcellé has long been an advocate for survivors of sexual violence, domestic and dating violence, and stalking.
-As a survivor herself, she has spoken at several events, including serving as the keynote speaker for New Orleans’ 2018 Take Back the Night March Against Sexual Violence.
-Alongside her mother, she co-created stopsexualassault.org, a survivor-centered educational platform that laid the foundation for Voicelore—a nonprofit currently in development to provide free, music-based support for survivors ages 18 and up, while also helping fund inclusive music education and creative opportunities for students with financial need.
+As a survivor herself, she has spoken at several events, including serving as the keynote speaker for New Orleans’ Take Back the Night March Against Sexual Violence.
+Alongside her mother, she co-created stopsexualassault.org, a survivor-centered educational platform that laid the foundation for Voicelore—a nonprofit currently in development to provide songwriting and music production services for survivors ages 18 and up, while also helping fund music equipment and creative opportunities for Once Upon a Voice students.
 Her advocacy is rooted in a deep belief that survivors deserve space, autonomy, and the tools to reclaim their stories on their own terms.

-As an artist, Marcellé creates music that supports the brain as much as the heart.
-Her latest single “Monster,” a raw exploration of mental health, garnered over 13,000 streams on Spotify alone.
-Her earlier work—featuring the first songs she recorded and produced herself—was covered by media outlets such as Fox, Offbeat Magazine, and My Spilt Milk, among others.
-She has performed at venues including the House of Blues and collaborates with fellow songwriters through Writing Sessions America—a professional collective that connects her with platinum-selling producers, record label A&Rs, and music supervisors.
-She also participates in The Outlet for Vocal Expression’s Singers’ Sanctuary and is currently advancing her producing and engineering skills through the Music Production for Women's Master Your Music Program.
+As an artist, Marcellé creates music that supports the body and brain as much as the heart.
+Her latest single, “Monster”—a raw reflection on mental health—has reached over 13,000 streams on Spotify, resonating deeply with listeners drawn to honesty and emotional clarity.
+She is currently developing new work at the intersection of acoustic songwriting and R&B electronic production, weaving together organic intimacy and bold, exploratory sounds.
+Her earlier releases, including the first songs she wrote and produced independently, were featured by outlets such as Fox, Offbeat Magazine, and My Spilt Milk, and she has performed at venues across the United States, including the House of Blues.
+Beyond her own artistry, she continues to write and produce for others through Writing Sessions America, a professional collective that connects her with Grammy Award–winning producers, platinum-selling songwriters, record label A&Rs, and music supervisors for television and film.

 These experiences culminated in the founding of Once Upon a Voice, an online music school offering trauma-informed, neurodiversity-affirming education for singers and songwriters.
-Through this work, Marcellé empowers students to use music not only as a creative outlet, but as a way to regulate emotions, build identity, process lived experiences, and connect more deeply with themselves and others.
+Through this work, Marcellé empowers students to use music not only as a creative outlet but as a way to regulate emotions, build identity, process lived experiences, and connect more deeply with themselves and others.
 Her teaching is rooted in both precision and compassion—holding space for technical growth while making sure each student’s voice remains their own.
 In the early childhood classes, music is paired with gesture and sign language to support developing communication.
 As students grow, she helps them strengthen their vocal and written expression while honoring their individuality.
 She believes that every voice, every brain, and every story deserves space to be heard, supported, and developed with care.

 Meet Our Students